-In some cases a debtor has no money, no job, and no assets.
+In some cases, a debtor has no money, no job, and no assets.
 Lawyers commonly refer to this situation as being “judgment proof.”
 Any attempts to collect on a debt will be futile.
 As the saying goes, “You can’t get blood out of a turnip.”

-While an entirely insolvent and judgment proof individual may avoid creditor collection, many people without money, jobs, or assets receive periodic federal benefits like Social Security.
-The federal law prohibits most creditors from garnishing federal benefits making the individual “legally” judgment proof.
+While an entirely insolvent and judgment-proof individual may avoid creditor collection, many people without money, jobs, or assets receive periodic federal benefits like Social Security.
+The federal law prohibits most creditors from garnishing federal benefits making the individual “legally” judgment-proof.

 Debt collectors will occasionally circumvent the federal prohibition by seizing the debtor’s bank account through a state court order.
 After a judge orders the seizure of a bank account to satisfy a judgment it is the debtor’s obligation to prove that the funds are federally protected.
 This generally requires hiring an attorney and holding a hearing in the state court.
 For more information, visit the Federal Trade Commission website for a free publication about bank seizure of federal benefits.

 To close this legal loophole, the Obama administration has recently proposed rules to protect federal benefits from creditor garnishment.
-These proposed rules require banks to determine whether federal benefits have been directly deposited into a customer’s account within the past 60 days, and to determine the amount, before collecting funds pursuant to a court order.
+These proposed rules require banks to determine whether federal benefits have been directly deposited into a customer’s account within the past 60 days and to determine the amount, before collecting funds pursuant to a court order.
 More than 80 percent of Social Security recipients receive their monthly benefits via direct deposit.

-For a free consultation or if you need any assistance from Las Vegas Bankruptcy Attorneys, or have questions about Las Vegas Chapter 7 Bankruptcy, or Las Vegas Chapter 13 Bankruptcy, or Las Vegas Debt Settlement, please call the offices of Haines and Krieger at 702-745-8584 today.
+For a free consultation or if you need any assistance from Las Vegas Bankruptcy Attorneys, or have questions about Las Vegas Chapter 7 Bankruptcy, Las Vegas Chapter 13 Bankruptcy, or Las Vegas Debt Settlement, please call the offices of Freedom Law Firm at 702-745-8584 today.